 Individuals who dress in “drag” may or may not consider themselves to be transgender.
 They may also identify as straight, gay, lesbian, bisexual, or some other orientation.

 There is more freedom for people today to express themselves than there was in the past.
 Still, not everyone can be “out” about who they are.
-Many people hide their true identity or express themselves in ways that aren’t authentic in order to feel safe or to conform to the current norms of Western culture.
+Many people hide their true identity or express themselves in ways that aren’t authentic in order to feel safe or to conform to social norms.

 Have a good laugh watching SNL’s parody of the many ways we use our clothes as a form of gender expression: "Introducing Wokes - sizeless, style-neutral, gender non-conforming denim for a generation that defies labels."